 At today’s car show at the Sideling Hill Service Plaza, not only did I receive a lot of Turnpike “swag,” but included in the “goodie” bag that all participants received was a copy of the new 2013 official Turnpike map.

 It is the same size as the 2011 version, but instead of being a tri-fold map, this year’s version features an “accordion” fold.
-The following are the changes made since the last edition:
+The following are changes since the 2011 edition:

 Fayette County/Washington County PA Turnpike 43 open between US 40 and PA 88